How Investment Casting Compares to Other Metalcasting Methods

 Investment Casting - Eagle Precision Cast Parts, Inc.

-All metal casting processes have their own unique characteristics.
-When designing a new part for casting, the most appropriate process should be determined by a number of factors, including:
+All metalcasting processes have their own unique characteristics.
+When designing a new part for casting, selecting the most appropriate process should be determined by several factors, including:

 • Tooling costs